 Second, people saw the scoreboard and didn’t understand what it was that was special.
 Perhaps it was because it looked like a product and not something ‘made.’
 Perhaps it was because in Shenzhen there are LED displays EVERYWHERE, and this wasn’t particularly different from them.
 We performed an experiment and instead of showing people the thing working, we showed them the insides of the prototype, which is based on an Arduino and has colored wires running all over the place.
 That attracted people.

 Third, people walking by just saw a display counting time; they didn’t think it did more than that and just walked by.
 Only the people who stopped saw that it could be controlled from a variety of inputs and had a bunch of different modes for different sports.
+For more on business goods and gear, we recommend to visit themonstercycle web store.

 Despite the presentation issues, people who did talk to me liked the product and thought it could have lots of applications and saw the value.